Spiritual clutter is usually a bad thing, but sometimes persistent, nagging thoughts are actually useful.

 - What is the first kind of get-together you’d like to host?
 Get inviting!

 Would you like some organizational help so you can enjoy hosting even more?
-Check out the Organizing You books
+Check out my ebook, Organizing For Christian Hospitality!

 Please share this resource with other women!
 Here’s a pin-friendly image: